 New Mexico has suffered some of the highest rates of overdose death rates from opioid overdoses, and some of the highest rates of alcohol related deaths in the country, for over two decades.
-The state has pioneered innovative harm reduction and treatment work in response.
-The state was the first to train EMS responders on narcan administration, the first to pass a Good Samaritan 911 law, and is one of the only states with a methadone program within a county jail.
+From this place of necessity, New Mexico has pioneered innovative harm reduction and treatment work.
+The state was the first to train EMS responders on narcan administration, the first to pass a Good Samaritan 911 law, and one of the first states with a methadone program within a county jail.

 Wicked Problem Description:

-Year 1 — Initiation of clinical care group meetings between the two orgs, creation of systems to collect data between the two orgs, civic engagement training with community organizers, initiation of health coaching tools, development of shame-free culturally relevant patient materials, implementation of focus groups.
+Initiation of clinical care group meetings between the two orgs, creation of systems to collect data between the two orgs, civic engagement training with community organizers, initiation of health coaching tools, development of shame-free culturally relevant patient materials, implementation of focus groups.

 Formalization of dynamic evaluation plan with qualitative and quantitative processes; Strengthening of coordination of care among all providers at our two organizations; Ongoing iteration and improvement of the program’s intake and offerings to our community; Deepening of community partnerships; Strengthening of advocacy around treatment options in the county jail and in the county; formalization of civic engagement opportunities and measurements of success for our patients.